5 Random Pages

 World War I

-The coastal gun battery was established during World War I, and records indicate that it was armed with two 6-inch guns, numbers 2406 and 2384, which had originally been installed at the Portkil Battery, and were moved from to Cloch Point in 1916.
+The coastal gun battery was established during World War I, and records indicate that it was armed with two 6-inch guns, numbers 2406 and 2384, which had originally been installed at the Portkil Battery, and were moved to Cloch Point in 1916.

 1931 Gun move